 My nickname and why: I am extremely close with my younger brother and my name was actually his first word!
 He could not pronounce “Abby,” so he decided that he would call me “Abba.”
 He used to coming running to the door shouting my name every time I would come home!
 He has since learned how to pronounce my name, but he knows that my heart melts whenever he calls me Abba.
 Now he only calls me Abba when he wants me to do something for him (and it definitely works!).

 My advice for prospective students: Do not stress too much about choosing a college!
-A lot of people agonize over where to go to school and apply to a ton of places (including myself) and that increases the stress.
+A lot of people (including myself) agonize over where to go to school and apply to a ton of places and that increases the stress.
 I know that it can be a hard decision, but I suggest going with your gut and not overthinking it.
 Ultimately, wherever you decide to go to school, you will get involved and will make it your own.
-If you end up not liking it, many people transfer and that is okay!

 My advice for current students: Follow SCHC, Carolina After Dark, and other USC groups on social media.
 There are a lot of events going on around campus and this is the best way to stay connected, especially when living off campus.
-Special events include magicians, paint nights, free bowling, Bedtime Stories, alumni panels, and so much more.
+They cover special events such as magicians, paint nights, free bowling, Bedtime Stories, alumni panels, and so much more.
 Our tuition provides the means to hold these events, so take advantage of them!